CC-Hive/Main/README.md

 Builds outputs are best viewed here: https://squiddev-cc.github.io/howl.ci/?p=travis%2Fbuilds&repo=CC-Hive%2FMain

+Made an edit which doesn't change code? put `[ci skip]` into your commit description Howl-CI and Travis will skip the build.
+Save energy, don't rebuild when not needed.

 Hive will require ComputerCraft(CC) 1.6 or later, this is due to rednet protocals.
 However, it is looking likely that the minimum version will be CC 1.64, for turtle.getItemDetail/inspect.
 If anyone want to port Hive to an older CC then best of luck to you.

 The forum post: http://www.computercraft.info/forums2/index.php?/topic/22421-